-On May 13, 2021 the Company agreed a new corporate facility for an amount up to \$150.0 million with a three-year term, with \$130.0 million committed at that time.
-Post signing, the facility amount and commitments have now been increased to \$160.0 million ("Corporate Facility").
-Completion occurred on July 16, 2021.
-On July 30, 2021, \$98.0 million was drawn down under the Corporate Facility in order to repay the Term Loan in full.
-An additional \$62.0 million can be drawn until May 12, 2022, subject to the satisfaction of certain covenants.
-The purpose of the loan is to refinance the Term Loan, and general corporate purposes.
-This loan carries interests of 1 month-Libor plus a margin of 6.5% in the first year, 7% in the second year and 7.5% in the third year.
+On May 13, 2021 the Company signed a new Corporate Facility for an amount of up to \$150.0 million with a three-year term, which is available from the end of July 2021. \$130.0 million has been committed and an uncommitted accordion feature allows for an additional \$20.0 million.
+The purpose of the loan is to refinance the Term Loan, and general corporate purposes, and it will be repaid from the proceeds of dividends received from Prime, while ensuring the Company preserves a sufficient minimum cash balance to conduct operations.
+This loan has an interest rate of LIBOR plus a margin of 6.5% in the first year, 7% in the second year and 7.5% in the third year.

 If the Company makes a prepayment of the facility prior to May 12, 2022 (unless the repayment is made from a dividend received from Prime), a make whole premium is payable at LIBOR+6.5%.
 The security provided on the loan is similar to the Term Loan.
-The loan is subject to financial and liquidity covenants.
+The loan will be subject to financial and liquidity covenants.